 Diving to save a camera from a fall down a flight of stairs, high school junior Naomi Sukuse wakes with no memory of the last four years.
 Naomi must remember who she was and figure out who ...
 See full summary »

-Jack, in full puberty, not only has to deal with his parents' divorce, but also feels his world is falling apart when his dad tells him he is living with a man.
-He slowly comes to terms with his own feelings when the girl he has a crush on turn out to have a gay dad as well and his best friend's parents end up not having the perfect marriage Jack thought they had.Written by
+Jack (Anton Yelchin), in full puberty, not only has to deal with his parents' divorce, but also feels his world is falling apart when his dad tells him he is living with a man.
+He slowly comes to terms with his own feelings when the girl on whom he has a crush turns out to have a gay dad as well, and his best friend's parents end up not having the perfect marriage Jack thought they had.Written by

 7 of 9 people found this review helpful.